Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Preliminaries

 where $Y_n$ is a random walk on $G$ with transition kernel $\mathsf{P}$. \end{lemma} \begin{proof} By conditioning on $T_n$ and using the linearity of the expectation we obtain

 Taking the expectation over the equation above yields

-and this proves the claim.\end{proof} While the above result reduces the behaviour of the branching random walk to the behaviour of a single random walk, the question of estimating second moments becomes about to dependent random walks, a \textit{many-to-two formula}.
+and this proves the claim.\end{proof} While the above result reduces the behaviour of the branching random walk to the behaviour of a single random walk, the question of estimating second moments becomes one about two dependent random walks, a \textit{many-to-two formula}.
 For stating it, we first construct a modified branching process.
 Let us first - for later ease of notation - redefine the first and second moment of $\pi$ as

 We define a new probability space with new probability measure $\ProbHat$, which has distinguished lines of descent which we call spines; the corresponding expectation is denoted by $\ExpHat$.
 Shortly $\ProbHat$ is simply an extension of $\mathbb{P}$ in that all particles behave as in the original branching process with the exception that some particles carry marks showing that they are part of a spine.
+These marks start at the root and move from one level of the Galton-Watson process to the next, by picking one of their descendants uniformly at random an independently of each other.
+Of key interest is the time at which the marks split, as up to that time the marks follow a common path, whereas after their splitting time, they move independently of each other.
 Under $\ProbHat$ particles behave as follows: \begin{itemize} \itemsep{0em} \item We start with one particle at the origin $o$ which (as well as its position) carries two marks $1,2$. \item We think of each of the marks as a spine, and write $\xi_n^i$ for whichever particle carries mark $i$ at time $n$, and $\zeta_n^i = X_{\xi_n^i}$ for its position in $G$, for $i=1,2$. \item Particles who have no marks move according to the underlying chain and branch according to the offspring distribution $\pi$. \item Particles who have $j\in\lbrace 1,2 \rbrace$ marks move according to the underlying chain but branch at a modified rate

-\item For $i\in\lbrace 1,2\rbrace$ the chain $(\zeta_n^i)_{n\in\N}$ moves according to the underlying random walk, and if the spine particles have split, they move independent of each other. \end{itemize} Let us now define the skeleton up to time $n$ as
+\item For every $n\in\N$ the mark $\xi_{n+1}^i$ is chosen uniformly among all descendants of $\xi_n^i$.
+Therefore, for $i\in\lbrace 1,2\rbrace$ the chain $(\zeta_n^i)_{n\in\N}$ moves according to the underlying random walk, and if the spine particles have split, they move independent of each other. \end{itemize} Let us now define the skeleton up to time $n$ as

 which represents the collection of particles that have carried at least one spine up to time $n$.
 Particles not in the skeleton (those carrying no marks) have children according to distribution $\pi$.
 For $v\in T$, we write $D_v$ for the number of spinal particles passing through $v$: